AdamPumphrey/PowerShell/README.md

 This script requires Exchange Admin credentials.

+1. The script installs the `ExchangeOnlineManagement` module (if not already installed)
-1. The script prompts for credentials (must be Exchange Admin)
+2. The script prompts for credentials (must be Exchange Admin)
-2. The script connects to ExchangeOnline and all ExchangeOnline mailboxes are pulled
+3. The script connects to ExchangeOnline and all ExchangeOnline mailboxes are pulled
-3. The report filename is formatted
+4. The report filename is formatted
-4. Data is gathered and formatted for each mailbox, and appended to an array of data objects
+5. Data is gathered and formatted for each mailbox, and appended to an array of data objects
-5. After each mailbox has been examined, the report is saved to the location specified by `$reportPath`
+6. After each mailbox has been examined, the report is saved to the location specified by `$reportPath`
-6. The script disconnects from ExchangeOnline
+7. The script disconnects from ExchangeOnline

-The resulting report is saved in the following format: mailboxreport_month_day_year_time.csv
+The resulting report is saved in the following format: `mailboxreport_month_day_year_time.csv`

 Usage: `.\Get-MailboxReport.ps1`